theus/instantgram/src/README.md

 Read [CONTRIBUTING.md](CONTRIBUTING.md) for more informations. :heart:

 ## Changelog
-- v2.4.0 - [instangram] now supports Stories.
+- v2.4.0 - [instantgram] now supports Stories.
-- v2.3.0 - [instangram] now supports localization, both app and website.
+- v2.3.0 - [instantgram] now supports localization, both app and website.
 Initially it has en-US and pt-BR.
 You can help us translating [instantgram] for your language!
 Cool?
 Read [contributing](CONTRIBUTING.md) for more informations.
 - v2.2.0 - [instantgram] now supports video too! :movie_camera:
 - After v2.0.0, [instantgram] has your data saved in `localStorage` and can be accessed entering `localStorage.getItem('instantgram')` in console inside instagram.com.
 If you can't access this item, you may using a version before v2.0.0.